*New Massage Prices are effective starting Monday, July 10th, 2017*

 Make an Appointment: (859) 979-2009

-Massage therapy clients are welcome to pay before or after their massage session at the front desk of the Fitness & Wellness Center.
+Payment can be processed at the Front Desk of the Fitness & Wellness Center, before or after the massage.
 We accept cash, checks or major credit cards.
 Gratuity is welcomed but not required but must be given, in cash, directly to the therapist.

 Relaxation Massage consists of long, gliding strokes, light pressure, and gently kneading of the superficial tissue.
 The main purpose is to increase the oxygen flow in the blood and release toxins from the muscles.
 Relaxation massage shortens recovery time from muscular strain by flushing the tissues of lactic acid, uric acid, and other metabolic wastes.